tobyweston/blog/source/_posts/2016-03-23-homebrew-temperature-logger.md

     It will ask you to choose between the server and client and create an appropriate configuration file in `~/.temperature/temperature-machine.cfg`.

-1. If you created a server configuration file above, update the default hosts.
+1. If you created a server configuration file above, update the defaulted hosts in `~/.temperature/temperature-machine.cfg`.

-    The default configuration will list some default values for `hosts`, such as:
+    The default server configuration will list some default values for `hosts`, such as:

     ```
     hosts = ["garage", "lounge", "study"]